MichaelsPlayground/NfcEmvReadAtc/readme.md

 - response for VisaCard (hex): 0353
 - response for MasterCard: 6a88 -> this is an error code meaning "Referenced data not found"

+This project is the basis for a question on StackOverflow:

 Workflow for a VisaCard
 ```plaintext